 Functional outcomes were assessed using common measures:

-We have a team of trained reps that can engage with your members and review their existing audiogram or help them through our online screening tools.
+We have a team of trained reps that can engage with your members and review their existing audiogram or understand their hearing challenges.
 Intake screening focuses on the FDA’s identifying markers of perceived mild to moderate loss and potential medical concerns.
-Our team is trained on when to suggest a member should seek medical care from a healthcare provider because of acute symptoms or if an OTC hearing aid may not be appropriate.
+Our team is trained on when to suggest a member should seek medical care from a healthcare provider because of red flag medical conditions or if an OTC hearing aid may not be appropriate for their hearing loss.
 We can customize utilization management criteria to meet the needs of your individual plan benefit.